 Lapsus$ used phishing methods to obtain credentials and publicized their social media attacks.
 In March 2022, British police arrested seven members associated with Lapsus$ and have gone quiet since then.

 Cybersecurity awareness tips

 When it comes to ways of improving cybersecurity, there are certain best practices you can follow.

 The existence of zero-day vulnerabilities means that there are threats out there without an existing patch.
 Thousands of new malware strains are released in the wild every single day, some of which could make their way into your device.

 The best way to guard against zero-day threats is to accept automatic updates.
 Developers will ship improved code to quash the bug whenever they see new threats.
 By not updating your devices, you’re putting yourself at risk.

 2. Avoid clicking on unsafe links and unsolicited emails

 We mentioned above that phishing scams are one of the most common ways criminals breach defenses.
-It’s generally recommended that you thoroughly vet each email that asks you to click on a link or download a specific software.
+It’s generally recommended that you thoroughly vet each email that asks you to click on a link or download specific software.

-Even if the email appears to be from someone you know and trust, be sure to double check its authenticity.
+Even if the email appears to be from someone you know and trust, be sure to check its authenticity.
 You can also take it a step further and never click on links in emails, navigating to the site in question using a bookmark instead.